 Aligning throughCulture Renewal

-Peer-2-Peer Learning (P2P) can enhance can company’s development programs in a myriad of ways while at the same time improving its organizational effectiveness.
-P2P could be used in any business or organization toward achieving the following goals:
+The use of Peer-2-Peer Learning (P2P) can enhance a company’s development programs in a myriad of ways.
+At the same time it serves to improves an organizational effectiveness.

 2. Enhancing existing development programs